Adaptive Coded Federated Learning: Privacy Preservation and Straggler Mitigation

-To evaluate the effectiveness of the adaptive policy in ACFL, we conduct a comparative analysis between ACFL and its non-adaptive counterpart (denoted as NA), which employs a fixed aggregation weight $\alpha_t = 0.5$, as suggested by \cite{sun2023stochastic}.
-In Fig. \ref{fig: compare_ACFL_NA}, we depict the training loss as a function of number of iterations for both ACFL and NA under different variances of additive noise, where the learning rate is set as $\eta_t=0.0001/t$ over the iterations and we consider two distinct scenarios characterized by varying straggler probabilities.
+To evaluate the effectiveness of the adaptive policy in ACFL, we conduct a comparative analysis between ACFL and its non-adaptive counterpart (denoted as NA) with $N=100$ devices, which employs a fixed aggregation weight $\alpha_t = 0.5$, as suggested by \cite{sun2023stochastic}.
+In Fig. \ref{fig: compare_ACFL_NA}, we depict the training loss as a function of number of iterations for both ACFL and NA under different variances of additive noise\footnote{Note that under the same variances of additive noise, the privacy level is the same for both methods.}, where we set $\sigma_s^2=0$, $\eta_t=0.0001/t$ and we consider two distinct scenarios with varying straggler probabilities.
 As anticipated, an increase in noise variances, aimed at enhancing privacy, inversely affects the learning performance of both methods.
-This empirical observation aligns with our theoretical analysis, underscoring the intrinsic trade off between privacy preservation and learning performance.
+This empirical observation aligns with our theoretical analysis, underscoring the intrinsic trade-off between privacy preservation and learning performance.
 Notably, the performance deterioration in ACFL remains relatively modest in comparison to NA upon increasing the noise, while there is a pronounced decline in the learning performance of NA.
-This discrepancy underscores the superior capability of ACFL to leverage gradients from both the central server and devices more effectively with the adaptive policy and validates the advantage of employing the adaptive policy in ACFL for mitigating the adverse effects of privacy-enhancing measures on learning performance.
+This discrepancy demonstrates the superior capability of ACFL to leverage gradients from both the central server and devices more effectively with the adaptive policy and validates the advantage of employing the adaptive policy in ACFL for mitigating the adverse effects of privacy-enhancing measures on learning performance.